codegenos/codegenos.github.io/content/posts/how-to-transfer-files-with-scp-tool-on-linux.md

 ```bash
 scp username@remote_server:/path/to/remote/file.zip /path/to/local/folder
 ```
+- `username`: your username on the remote server
+- `remote_server`: hostname or IP address of the remote server
+- `/path/to/remote/file.zip`: the remote file you want to copy
+- `/path/to/local/folder`: the local destination folder (use `.` for current directory)

+This downloads the file from the remote server to your local machine.
+You’ll be prompted for the remote user’s password unless using SSH keys.

 ### How do I copy from one remote server to another?
 ```bash
 scp username1@remote_server1:/path/to/remote/file.zip username2@remote_server2:/path/to/destination/folder
 ```
+- `username1@remote_server1:/path/to/remote/file.zip`: source file on the first server
+- `username2@remote_server2:/path/to/destination/folder`: destination folder on the second server

+The transfer happens directly between the two servers.
+You need SSH access to both, and you may be prompted for credentials for each host.

 ## Copy folders with scp
 You can copy an entire directory recursively.